 “J-PAL fits in perfectly with MIT’s mission and values — to make the world a better place through service to humanity,” said MIT President L. Rafael Reif, who addressed the crowd during the morning session of the daylong anniversary conference, J-PAL@TEN, which took place in Kresge Auditorium.
 “Everyone here is concerned with questions of deep moral importance — and that is how to relieve human poverty and the suffering it creates.”

-To date, J-PAL has completed 447 randomized evaluations addressing such questions as: Do free bed nets help the fight against malaria?
+To date (in 2013), J-PAL has completed 447 randomized evaluations addressing such questions as: Do free bed nets help the fight against malaria?
 [Yes]; Does vocational training improve youth employment?
 [Sometimes]; Does electronic monitoring improve attendance among health professionals?
 [No.]; and Do deworming programs boost school performance?
 [Yes].

-J-PAL comprises a global network of nearly 100 researchers working in 55 countries.
+J-PAL comprises a global network of 100+ researchers working in 66 countries.
 Their impact can be measured in the millions of people around the globe whose lives have been improved through J-PAL research.
-These include: 65.6 million people who have received subsidized rice, 33.89 million people who have received remedial education, and 59.14 million who have benefited from deworming programs.
+As of 2013, these include: 65.6 million people who have received subsidized rice, 33.89 million people who have received remedial education, and 59.14 million who have benefited from deworming programs.

 Measuring the impact